ganesh-arumugam/mortgage-rates/README.md

 - Go to application folder `cd rates-mockup`
 - Install dependencies with `yarn install`
 - Start the project from terminal with `yarn start`
+- Provide the API key in the local storage under key 'dev-auth'.

 ### Compatibility